Pizza-Ratz/transiter/docs/docs/api/systems.md

 This endpoint is used to install or update transit systems.
-Installs can be performed asynchronously (recommended) or synchronously (using the optional URL parameter `sync=true`; not recommended);
+Installs/updates can be performed asynchronously (recommended) or synchronously (using the optional URL parameter `sync=true`; not recommended);
 see below for more information.